barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 * Knows its load pipeline state, load fail count, etc.
 * Represents exactly one texture, one texture matrix.

+### Process of creating new tiles - manged by CentralBody?

+1. TilingScheme creates new tile(s).
+2. GeometryProvider fills tiles with geometry.
+3. ...

 ## Resources

 * Lots of terrain LOD papers at [vterrain.org](http://vterrain.org/LOD/Papers/).
 Also see their [Global Elevation Datasets](http://vterrain.org/Elevation/global.html).